 When summer comes Ohio, there’s nothing more refreshing than a dip in the swimming pool.
 Unfortunately, that trip to the community pool or to your friend’s house can lead to a less-than-desirable trip to the emergency room when pool owners act irresponsibly.
-If you or someone you know has been hurt or killed in a swimming pool accident, the Columbus premises liability attorneys at Rinehardt Law Firm can help you take legal action and recover damages to help pay for medical bills and other expenses associated with your injuries.
+If you or someone you know has been hurt or killed in a swimming pool accident, the Columbus premises liability attorneys at Rinehardt Injury Attorneys can help you take legal action and recover damages to help pay for medical bills and other expenses associated with your injuries.

 Many victims of swimming pool accidents aren’t aware that pool owners owe guests a duty of care whenever they are on their property.
 This includes individuals in and around their swimming pool.

 While drowning, especially for young children, is one of the most common swimming pool accidents, adults can also suffer injuries if a pool owner acts negligently and fails to protect the safety of swimmers.

 You don’t have to suffer financially because of someone else’s actions or lack of action.
 To learn more about your legal rights and options following a swimming pool accident, contact the Columbus swimming pool accident attorneys at Rinehardt Injury Attorneys today by calling (419) 529-2020.